 About Tanin Torabi طنین ترابی

-Tanin Torabi (طنین ترابی) is a contemporary dance artist and curator based in Iran and Ireland.
-She works in the realm of performance, choreography, and film, and enjoys exploring the connection between the three.
-Torabi holds an MA in Contemporary Dance from the University of Limerick with first class honors and a BA in Sociology (Hons).
+Tanin Torabi (طنین ترابی) is a contemporary dance artist and curator based in Ireland.
+She works in the realm of performance, choreography, and film, exploring the connection between the three.
+Torabi holds an MA in Contemporary Dance from the University of Limerick with first-class honors and a BA in Sociology (Hons).

 Tanin has also danced in ensemble pieces by choreographers: John Scott (IRE), Helen Cathala (FR), Maurine Fleming(US), Charlie Morrissey (UK) and had some collaborations with Alexander-Jazmin Dance company, Mary Nunan, Mary Wycherley, and Catherine Young Dance during her stay in Ireland.

 Since 2020, Tanin has become one of the main members of The School of Hard Knocks dance company directed by the renowned NYC based choreographer Yoshiko Chuma.
 Her first collaboration with Yoshiko Chuma was in the company’s online show series called SML (Saturday Morning Live)- Zooma: Dead End during the COVID-19 pandemic.